 Albuca Spiralis Flower

 During late winter, they become adorned with small delicate blooms.
-The flowers are a pale green color with yellow margins and grow from a long stalk at the center of the spiral leaves.
-They exude a sweet floral fragrance that smells like vanilla and butter (6).
-The flowers will last until mid-spring, and then the plant enters dormancy.
+The flowers are a pale green with yellow margins and grow from a long flower stalk at the center of the spiral leaves.
+They exude a strong vanilla fragrance (6).
+The fragrant yellow flowers will last until mid-spring, and then the plant enters dormancy period.

 Albuca spiralis has one famous cultivar called ‘Frizzle Sizzle’.
 This cultivar is hardier and easier to grow.